 Data collected during the season are downloaded/saved at the Greenland Institute of Natural Resources when returning to Nuuk.
 All data are typed into or transferred to the specific Excel files immediately.
-At GINR the data on the server are security copied every night along with the general server back up.
 Data is stored in a Teams folder.
-Each year has a corresponding folder (e.g., "BioBasis_Nuuk_2021") where each sub-programme has a folder of their own, containing their data files, where the collected data is entered.
+Each year has a corresponding folder (e.g., "BioBasis_Nuuk_2022") where each sub-programme has a folder of their own, containing their data files, where the collected data is entered.
 At the end of the season all data is sent to the Department of Bioscience, Aarhus University, Roskilde for storage (see 4.2 Data for the GEM database as different layout and formats may be used).
 All original data files are stored on the servers at GINR.
 Furthermore, written material is stored at GINR along with collected specimens until processed at the appropriate facilities in Denmark.